-While the Caribbean Actuarial Association (“CAA”) from time to time may form a view on a matter and publish its view through its Executive Council, the CAA also wishes to encourage and support its members in communicating their views on matters of public importance.
+While the Caribbean Actuarial Association (“CAA”) from time to time may form a view on a matter and publish its view through its Board of Directors, the CAA also wishes to encourage and support its members in communicating their views on matters of public importance.
 Such communications include those to regulators and other government agencies on matters of law, supervision, taxation etc. as well as those directed to the public to enhance their knowledge of any matter relevant to the actuary’s area of expertise.

 We shall support our members in communicating their views by: